CodingCellist/codingcellist.github.io/content/en/post/type-you-an-idris-part-1/index.md

 appendAssoc_rhs_1 : x :: ((xs ++ ys) ++ zs) = x :: ((xs ++ ys) ++ zs)
 ```

-Again, the logic is that we'll either keep recursing on the tail, or reach the
+Remember that the logic is that we'll either keep recursing on the tail, or
-base-case `[] ys zs`, in which case we've won.
-We know we'll eventually reach
+reach the base-case `[] ys zs`, in which case we've won.
+We know we'll
-the base-case since lists in Idris cannot be infinite and we're removing an
+eventually reach the base-case since lists in Idris cannot be infinite and we're
-element each time, so we know that eventually everything will be fine.
-All that
+removing an element each time, so we know that eventually everything will be
-remains to prove is that restoring `x` to the front of the list doesn't change
+fine.
+All that remains to prove is that restoring `x` to the front of the list
-the recursive append result.
-This is trivial and completes the definition/proof:
+doesn't change the recursive append result.
+This is trivial and completes the
+proof/definition:

 ```idris
 appendAssoc :  (xs : List a) -> (ys : List a) -> (zs : List a)